bertholdm/calibre-metadata-plugin-perrypedia/README.md

 ----------------
 Version 1.8.0 - 07-12-2023
-- If Perrypedia has only the publishing year, get the complete date from isfdb.org, if configured Version 1.7.0 - 06-29-2023
+- If Perrypedia has only the publishing year, get the complete date from isfdb.org, if configured
+- Work around mechanize.py error in comments from "kreis-archiv.de".
+- Handling for ambiguous titles pages in title search.
+- Handling for Weltraumatlas.
+Version 1.7.0 - 06-29-2023
 - New regex string (new file name structure of Walther publishing: 'Perry-Rhodan-3225-Der-Mann-aus-Glas.epub')
 - Optional rating from https://forum.perry-rhodan.net/ (see also https://pr.mapfa.de/)